chrdoe/chrdoe.github.io/_pages/cv.md

 2023-today: **Postdoctoral Researcher**
 * at the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW), Germany
-> I currently work on a DFG-funded intrastructure project [Open Text Collections](opentextcollections.github.io) developing a publishing platform for interlinearized text
+> I currently work on a DFG-funded intrastructure project [Open Text Collections](opentextcollections.github.io) developing a publishing platform for interlinearized text.

 2021: **Parental leave** (9 months)
-> The busiest period in this CV.
+> By far the busiest period in this CV.

 2020-2023: **Postdoctoral Researcher**
 * at Leibniz - Centre General Linguistics (ZAS), Germany
-> I worked on a two-strand project that addressed multilingualism and complex verb morphology in the languages of Southern New Guinea
+> I worked on a two-strand project that addressed multilingualism and complex verb morphology in the languages of Southern New Guinea.

 2017-2019: **Postdoctoral Researcher**
 * at Universität zu Köln, Germany
-> I worked on the [ELDP](https://www.eldp.net/) funded project [*A comprehensive documentation of Bine - a language of Southern New Guinea*](https://www.elararchive.org/dk0471)
+> I worked on the [ELDP](https://www.eldp.net/) funded project [*A comprehensive documentation of Bine - a language of Southern New Guinea*](https://www.elararchive.org/dk0471).

 2016-2017: **Editor, developer**
 * at Walther de Gruyter, Berlin, Germany
-> I worked in the editorial team for the [*Encyclopedia of the Bible and Its Reception*](https://www.degruyter.com/database/ebr/html) and as a developer in the team for database management and development
+> I worked in the editorial team for the [*Encyclopedia of the Bible and Its Reception*](https://www.degruyter.com/database/ebr/html) and as a developer in the team for database management and development.

 2016/2017: **Researcher**
 * at the Australian National University, Canberra
-> I carried out primary data collection for Idi and Komnzo for the ARC project [*The Wellsprings of Linguistic Diversity*](https://researchportalplus.anu.edu.au/en/projects/the-wellsprings-of-linguistics-diversity)
+> I carried out primary data collection for Idi and Komnzo for the ARC project [*The Wellsprings of Linguistic Diversity*](https://researchportalplus.anu.edu.au/en/projects/the-wellsprings-of-linguistics-diversity).

 2015-2016: **Lecturer**
 * at Christian-Albrechts-Universität zu Kiel, Germany
-> I was teaching classes in Syntax (BA), Language contact (BA/MA), and Papuan languages (MA)
+> I was teaching classes in Syntax (BA), Language contact (BA/MA), and Papuan languages (MA).

 2010-2015: **Researcher**
 * at the Australian National University, Canberra
-> I carried out primary data collection and archiving for the DOBES project (Volkswagen Foundation) [*Nen and Komnzo - two languages of Southern New Guinea*](https://dobes.mpi.nl/projects/morehead/)
+> I carried out primary data collection and archiving for the DOBES project (Volkswagen Foundation) [*Nen and Komnzo - two languages of Southern New Guinea*](https://dobes.mpi.nl/projects/morehead/).

 2009: **Teacher**
 * at Bildungswerkstatt Chemnitz gGmbH, Germany
-> The work was funded by the Leonardo program.
-I taught English for special purposes (ESP) to students of mechatronics from Chemnitz during their exchange at [Ammattiopisto Lappia](https://www.lappia.fi/) in Kemi, Finland
+> I taught English for special purposes (ESP) to students of mechatronics from Chemnitz during their exchange at [Ammattiopisto Lappia](https://www.lappia.fi/) in Kemi, Finland.

 2008: **Intern**
 * at OSCAR e.V., Chemnitz, Germany
-> I was part of the organising team for the international arts exhibition *Transaktion 2008 -– Skulpturen des Übergangs*, which involved four artists staging public performances
+> I was part of the organising team for the international arts exhibition *Transaktion 2008 -– Skulpturen des Übergangs*, which involved four artists staging public performances.

 2005-2008: **Tutor**
 * at the Department of English Linguistics & Department of Political Theory and History of Ideas, TU Chemnitz, Germany
-> I was a tutor and teaching assistant for various lectures and seminars
+> I was a tutor and teaching assistant for various lectures and seminars.

 2005-2006: **Research assistant**
 * at the Department of English Linguistics, TU Chemnitz, Germany
-> I was employed in the project ``Hedging in academic English''
+> I was employed in the project ``Hedging in academic English''.

 Education
 ======